bradtaniguchi/IMSRoomRenter/NOTES.md

 Worked on IMSAdmin.
 Still needs a few more touches for Month parsing and the Management handling.

+####----UPDATE 1/19/16
+Going to Finish ISMAdmin, clean up the PrintToFile.py as its functionality is integrated into IMSadmin, which will be called from the file menu.
+Going to checkout Bug4, and possibly if time allows integrate view menu to support pictures of rooms.

 FINAL FEATURES
 -Add a Popupwindow with pictures of the rooms.
 -Fix Bug4